Benefits of Article 370 will be beyond one’s imagination

 While announcing the abrogation of special status granted to Jammu and Kashmir under Article 370, the central government had said that the state will be bifurcated into two Union Territories - Jammu and Kashmir, and Ladakh, which will come into existence on October 31.

-Singh, the Union minister for the PMO, said Article 370 had pushed back Jammu and Kashmir and Ladakh several decades and not only blocked the development at par with other parts of the country, but also created a subdued public psyche that three generations got conditioned to reconcile and live with their fate while enormous opportunities were availed by people in the rest of India.
+Singh, the Union minister for the PMO, said Article 370 had pushed back J&K and Ladakh several decades and not only blocked the development at par with other parts of the country, but also created a subdued public psyche that three generations got conditioned to reconcile and live with their fate while enormous opportunities were availed by people in the rest of India.

 Referring to Union Home Ministry's announcement that the government employees of the two UTs will get salaries and other benefits as per the recommendations of the 7th Central Pay Commission, Singh said this amounted to a total bonanza of Rs 4,800 crore.